Vincentvdt/oc-project-02-ohmyfood-clone/README.md

 ## ⚠️ Design Disclaimer

 **I didn’t design this**.
 The Figma mockups and UX flows were handed to me as part of the assignment.
-So if you’re side-eyeing the fonts or color combos, that’s not my doing 😅
+So if you’re side-eyeing the fonts, colors, layout choices, or even the **animations**, that’s not my doing 😅
-My role was the **integration**, not the visuals.
+My role was to **integrate** everything faithfully as specified.
+I focused on code quality, responsiveness, and smooth execution,
+not on choosing the aesthetics or interactions.
 Blame the pixels, not the coder.

 ## 🛠️ Built with